esciencecenter-digital-skills/teamwork-for-research-software-development/_episodes/04-kanban-intro.md

 priorities.
 On the other hand, Scrum divides work into a series of time-boxed iterations called sprints (see [episode 3](./03-scrum-into.md)).

-But maybe a combination of Scrum and Kanban (it is called "Scrumban") is what your team would benefit the most from.
+But maybe a combination of Scrum and Kanban (known as "Scrumban") is what your team would benefit the most from.

 Scrumban manifests itself in different ways depending on your team